The Best Dog Costumes Australia -

 The costume consists of two pieces.
 The headpiece features googly eyes, while the costume body has 8 foam legs sewn to it.
 Every leg joint has orange faux fur details.
 The entire costume is made of 100% polyester, so it shouldn’t be worn during hot months.

-Putting on the costume is easy.
-The headpiece goes on like a hood and has a hook and loop fastener that goes below the chin.
-The costume body features the same type of fastener, which goes around the chest.
+I appreciated how putting on the costume is easy.
+The headpiece goes on like a hood and has a hook and loop fastener that I place below my dog's chin.
+The costume body features the same type of fastener, which I simply attached around his chest.
+If you know your dog dislikes wearing headpieces, then be sure to check out our number two choice ahead.

 Sizes range from XS to L, so dogs ranging from Miniature Pinchers to Golden Retrievers can enjoy disguising themselves as scary spiders.
-And while it seems bulky, the costume is very lightweight, so your pooch will surely enjoy wearing it.
+And while it seems bulky, everyone on our panel of independent experts agreed the costume is very lightweight, so your pooch will surely enjoy wearing it.

 Dogs don’t need to wear figure-hugging costumes to stand out from the crowd.
 Not only that so much fabric makes them hot, but it might also cause an allergic reaction.
 This costume from Zack & Zoey proves that sometimes the most eye-catching costumes are simple, like this one featuring a jockey.

 Right below the jockey’s saddle, there’s a D ring that allows you to attach a leash.
 That way, you don’t have to put an extra harness or a collar on your pooch.
-The costume comes in different sizes, so both Chihuahua and Golden Retriever owners can find one that suits their pooches.
+Similar to our number one choice, this costume comes in different sizes, so both Chihuahua and Golden Retriever owners can find one that suits their pooches.

 Besides being such a cool idea, this costume is well made, too.
-The whole costume fastens around your pooch’s neck.
+I loved how the whole costume fastens around your pooch’s neck.
 Two sleeves that go around your dog’s forelegs imitate trousers.
 The postman’s hands are fake, and they hold a package.
-And, your pooch also has a hat.
+And, your pooch also has a hat, like with our number one pick.
 How adorable is that?

 The costume comes in brown colour, resembling the one UPS postmen wear.
 However, there’s no actual sign, for obvious intellectual property rights.
 Regardless, your postman will get the joke once he sees your pooch wearing it.

 The costume comes in three sizes.
-According to the chart, the L size is suitable for large dogs like German Shepherds and Labs, which usually isn’t the case with most dog accessories.
+According to our team of independent experts, the L size was suitable for large dogs like German Shepherds and Labs, which usually isn’t the case with most dog accessories.
 On the other hand, the S size is more suitable for Cocker Spaniels than tiny pooches like the Maltese breed.

 Chewbacca has fur, so obviously, the costume does too.
-It’s made of polyester, so avoid dressing up your dog during summer.
-On the other hand, this is a great costume for colder months, as it keeps your pooch warm.
+It’s made of polyester, so our team of independent experts recommend avoiding dressing up your dog in this costume during summer.
+On the other hand, this is a great costume for colder months as it keeps your pooch warm.

 The costume is designed like a regular dog jumper.
 It has openings for forelegs, and it covers the dog’s back up to the tail.
 The hoodie is attached to the main part of the costume, and it can’t be removed.
 It also has an attached Chewbacca’s pouch, which is fully functional.
 A great place to put treats or poop bags in.

-Putting it on is a bit more work than most costumes on this list.
-You need to put your dog’s forelegs through the openings first, and then close it with Velcro taping along the belly.
+I quickly discovered that putting it on is a bit more work than most costumes on this list.
+I had to put my dog’s forelegs through the openings first, and then close it with Velcro taping along the belly.
 Large dog costumes are hard to come by, but Rubie’s got you covered.
 From S to 3XL, every dog can have a Chewbacca costume.

 Dachshunds are to be thanked for the popularisation of the term “hot dog.”
 So it’s surprising that a snag costume became such a classic option when it comes to this breed.
 But that’s not to say it’s a boring one.
 They always look adorable wearing buns, and they’ll look great in this particular costume.

-This snag costume is made of polyester.
+This snag costume is made of polyester, similar to our number four choice minus the obvious addition of faux fur.
 It’s very soft, so your pooch will feel comfortable wearing it throughout the day.
 The buns are fluffy and great at keeping your dog warm when wearing this outside.
 Because of that, the costume is more suitable for colder months, while it might be too thick to be worn in summer.

 The design is pretty simple.
-It features a tiny loop at the top that you can attach to the collar to keep the costume in place.
-There’s a thick strap that goes around the dog’s waist.
+It features a tiny loop at the top that I attached to my dog's collar to keep the costume in place.
+There’s a thick strap that went around my dog’s waist.
 Both loop and the strap feature a Velcro tape that makes putting it on an easy task.

 There are six sizes to choose from.
 Considering the shape of the costume, you don’t need to double-check when choosing the size, as your pooch can probably easily fit in either one size up or down.